Prevalence of female genital mutilation: Gambia

 Female genital mutilation is prevalent in The Gambia.
 A 2006 UNICEF survey found a 78.3% prevalence rate in The Gambia.
 In a 2013 report, an estimated 76.3% of girls and women have been subjected to FGM/C. As FGM is less prevalent among younger women according to City University London in 2015, this suggested a decline in the practice.

 The Gambia's predominant religion is Islam (90%), and it has many ethnic groups.
 Prevalence rates of FGM/C vary significantly between the ethnic groups: Sarahule (FGM rate of 98%), Mandinka (97%), Djola (87%), Serer (43%), and Wolof (12%).
 Urban areas report FGM/C rates of about 56%, whereas in rural areas, rates exceed 90%.
 A majority of Gambian women who underwent FGM/C claimed they did it primarily because religion mandates it.
 The age when FGM is done on Gambian girls ranges from 7 days after birth up to pre-adolescence.

 A 2011 clinical study reports 66% FGMs in The Gambia were Type I, 26% were Type II and 8% Type III.
 About a third of all women in Gambia with FGM/C, including Type I, suffered health complications because of the procedure.
 In 2015, Gambia's president Yahya Jammeh has banned FGM.
+This was however attempted to be repealed by a local parliamentarian in 2024, which was met with stiff resistance from public health scholars like Cham Kebba Omar through his work in Edward & Cynthia Institute of Public Health and Fatou Boye in her column in CHD Group.